Automotive industry trends for 2023: Autonomous vehicles

 As the old saying goes, the times they are a-changing.
 As a child of the 80’s, I loved Billy Joel.
 Still do.
 Given our current world events and the massive changes impacting automotive manufacturers and suppliers like you, my mind shifts to the Billy Joel classic…

-I don’t ever recall a whole container shipment of luxury cars catching fire, as it did just a few months ago.
+I don’t ever recall a whole container shipment of luxury cars catching fire, as it did just last year.
 Automotive has always been one of the more stable industries, where change is slow and steady rather than combustible as fires can be.

 Now that’s ACES!